Genetic Genealogy Links

 Anyone considering submitting a DNA sample for genealogy purposes should be prepared for the unexpected result.
 Please read and carefully consider these articles.

-The story below is concerned with determining the proper heir to a title.
+The story below is concerned with determining the proper heir to a hereditary title in the UK.
 Members of a family participated in a DNA test, but turned up unexpected results.

 This news item tells of a very unusual unexpected result.
 The article describes three different cases of human chimerism - one male, two female.